Zebiao1998/homepage/README.md

 Firstly, from the deployment repo dir, checkout the git branch hosting your publishing source.

-Then from the website sources dir (commonly your al-folio fork's clone):
+Then from the website sources dir (commonly your homepage fork's clone):

 ```bash
 $ bundle exec jekyll build --lsi --destination $HOME/repo/publishing-source